Welcome to the Queen Anne's County High School Band Web

 Marching Lions Band gave another outstanding performance

-was their 4th and final regular season competition of the
+Competition.
+This was our 4th and final regular season

-season.
-After another week of hard work on detailing
+competition of the season.
+After another week of hard work

 the Concert Choir and some of the Dance Classes presented